nottmhospitals/repo_guidelines/README.md

 # Open Code Checklist
-To ensure that the code we publish is appropraite, clear and reusable we require a set way of working when pushing code to private and public repoistories.
+To ensure that the code we publish is appropriate, clear and reusable we require a set way of working when pushing code to private and public repositories.

-It is difficult to set any precise but generic standards and so we ask that the following checklist is considered with mandatroy items filled out.
+It is difficult to set any precise but generic standards and so we ask that the following checklist is considered with mandatory items filled out.

 ## When publishing your code you need to make sure: